 The joint committee shall develop procedures to govern the evaluation process and timelines for the evaluations.

 Teachers will be evaluated under the schedule and provisions required by TESS.
 All teachers, other than novice teachers, will have a summative evaluation over all domains and components at least once every four (4) years.
 To establish the initial four (4) -year rotation schedule for teachers, other than novice teachers, to be summatively evaluated, at least one-quarter (1/4) of each school's teachers, other than novice teachers, will be selected for evaluation alphabetically.
 Novice teachers will receive a summative evaluation in the year following the completion of their novice period and will be added to the four (4) year summative evaluation rotation for following years.
+A teacher who transfers into the District from another Local Educational Agency (LEA) shall be added to the four (4) year summative evaluation rotation based on when the teacher’s most recent summative evaluation was conducted.

 All teachers shall develop a Professional Growth Plan (PGP) annually that identifies professional growth outcomes to advance the teacher's professional skills and clearly links personalized, competency-based professional learning opportunities to the professional growth outcomes.
 The teacher’s PGP must be approved by the teacher's evaluator.
 If there is disagreement between a teacher and the teacher’s evaluator concerning the PGP, the decision of the evaluator shall be final.